johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 Notice that the `_remote_greet` definition is `nonisolated`, out of necessity: a remote instance is a proxy that has not obtained exclusive access to isolated state.
 Thus, it must tell the transport to forward the message to `self.id`, because that is the identity of the intended recipient.

 This separate definition of `_remote` stubs allows developers to test entire modules that contain only distributed actor definitions _without_ any specific actor transport, e.g., in a module called `CASPaxos`.
 Then, developers can test `CASPaxos` a module called `CASPaxosTests`, which uses a `TestTransport`.
 Finally, developers can put `CASPaxos` into production in a module called `MySpaceShipApp` that depends only on `CASPaxos` and `SpaceActorTransport`.
-This allows the `MySpaceShipApp` to use the general and reusable `CASPaxos` distributed actor implementation, but with it's own _specific_ transport, while other modules can use it with some other transport.
+This allows the `MySpaceShipApp` to use the general and reusable `CASPaxos` distributed actor implementation, but with its own _specific_ transport, while other modules can use it with some other transport.

 Since the transport is called within the same task as the executing replaced function, the transport may also pick up any task-local values to enrich the message being sent over the wire, _etc_.
 We discuss this idea further in [Swift Distributed Tracing integration](#swift-distributed-tracing-integration) of the Appendix.